This document presents a technical overview of the IRMA project.

 When verifying IRMA attributes, out of all possible attributes the verifier could ask for, it must decide which attributes suite its purposes best.
 In order to be able to make this decision, it is important that for each credential type it is clearly documented how the attributes are obtained, and how it is ensured that they indeed belong to the person that receives them.
 For each credential type in the

-pbdf scheme, the Privacy by Design Foundation documents this here.
+pbdf scheme, this is documented on the Privacy by Design Foundation website.

 IRMA PIN codes using the keyshare server